A podium with a microphone facing an audience

 Debate Land Use in Brazil

 ClimateScience provides a guide to carrying out a debate focused on one of two climate change problems identified in Brazil: niobium mining and deforestation.
 There are two debates to choose from in the handout and credible resources attached for students to research in preparation for the debate.
 Just follow the simple instructions provided and you are ready to have your classroom debate!
+Students will sharpen their debate and analytical skills on environmental impacts, justice, and advocacy.
+If you are looking for a similar debate structure with a different topic there is also the Debate Energy in Israel.

-› Extend this activity by asking the students to adapt their speech to an article.
+› Extend this activity by asking the students to adapt their speech to an article

 Can Mass Carbon Capture Really Work?

 Interested in teaching your students about carbon capture?
 Use this PBS video “Can Mass Carbon Capture Really Work?” as a jumping-off point for a debate.
-Students will explore aspects of carbon capture, including different methods that have been used and positive and negative impacts.
+Students will explore aspects of carbon emission and carbon capture, including different methods that have been used and positive and negative impacts.
 After the video, teachers can facilitate a classroom debate on the pros and cons of the proposed solutions.

-› This video could be a lesson hook for middle and high school science classes.
+› This video could be a lesson hook for middle and high school science classes

 Mini-Debate: National Parks

 National Parks are stunning tourist attractions, but at what cost?
-Students will explore how overcrowding destroys wildlife and plants within the parks.
+Students will explore how overcrowding destroys the biodiversity within the parks.
 Global Futures outlines the debate topic where students will argue for or against limiting visitation to national parks.
+Students will learn about the benefits of biodiversity within the national parks and learn how human activities are impacting ecosystems within the parks.
+Students will analyze the pros and cons of people visiting the parks through articles linked in the lesson plan.
+Teachers can also utilize these Google Slides from Arizona State University (ASU) when teaching this lesson.

-› Teachers can have their students research the national parks that get the least visitors each year and come up with a public service campaign to promote those parks in order to redistribute the number of visitors going to the same parks.
+› Teachers can have their students research the American national parks that get the least visitors each year and come up with a public service campaign to promote those parks in order to redistribute the number of visitors going to the same parks.

 Yukon Kings

-Yukon Kings is a beautiful film about a Yup'ik fisherman trying to preserve family traditions, including salmon fishing in the Alaskan Yukon Delta.
+Yukon Kings is a beautiful film about a Yup'ik fisherman trying to preserve family traditions, including salmon fishing in America’s Alaskan Yukon Delta.
 Salmon fishing is currently threatened by environmental and cultural forces.
-Students will debate if cultural changes like the ones depicted in the film are inevitable consequences of “progress,” or should we actively work to preserve these cultural traditions?
+Students will debate if cultural changes like the ones depicted in the film are inevitable consequences of “progress,” or if we should actively work to preserve these cultural traditions.
+Global Oneness Project has put together a complete instruction guide on how to structure the debate in your classroom and a reflection activity on this debate topic.
+The Resiliency Among the Salmon People lesson plan and Yukon Kings video are both available to download in English and Spanish.

-Students could research the history of the Yup'ik people.
+Social Studies, Geography, and History Classes: Students could research the history of the Yup'ik people.

-Discuss how the dependence on fossil fuels for transportation has had a negative impact on the Yup'ik people.
+Social Studies and Economics Classes: Discuss how the dependence on fossil fuels for transportation has had a negative impact on the Yup'ik people by increasing carbon dioxide emissions and hence causing climate crisis.

-Study this watercolor painting by artist Jill Pelto that depicts the decline of the salmon population.
+› English or Art Classes: Study this watercolor painting by artist Jill Pelto that depicts the decline of the salmon population.

 The Energy Storage Problem

-Younger students will need more scaffolding on how to acknowledge opposing ideas, craft a rebuttal, etc. In upper elementary classes, teachers may want to appoint specific roles to each group to provide structure (such as a team leader for a group who will present the arguments and ascribe to document their arguments).
+The Energy Storage Problem activity by ClimateScience analyzes solutions for storing renewable energy.
+Students will debate which solutions are the best for storing renewable energy.
+Teachers can use the guide and e-book, Sven’s Search for Clean Energy, with their students to research solutions for storing renewable energy.
+Students can work in groups to develop their arguments.
+Younger students will need more scaffolding on how to acknowledge opposing ideas, craft a rebuttal, etc. In upper elementary classes, teachers may want to appoint specific roles to each group to provide structure (such as a team leader for a group who will present the arguments and a scribe to document their arguments).
 Prior to the debate, the class could develop ground rules to promote respect, understanding, and effective listening.

 › Instead of reading it in class, the book can be read as an assignment to foster deeper analysis.